Notice of Pre-AIA or AIA Status

 In another embodiment, Abe discloses a pharmaceutical composition, such as a tablet, produced by mixing an alkalinizing agent (e.g., a mixture of potassium citrate and sodium citrate) with excipients, such as citric acid (para.0259, 0265).

 It would have been prima facie obvious to a person of ordinary skilled in the art at the time the invention was made to have combined the teachings of Grundy and Abe with that of Werner to arrive at the instant invention.
 It would have been obvious to do so because Werner also discloses administration of a mixture of citrates including sodium and potassium citrates with citric acid and sodium bicarbonates to treat metabolic syndrome in a subject.
-The said treatment is said to improve metabolism and reduce lipid/fat levels in the subject’s blood.
+The said treatment is said to improve metabolism and reduce lipid/fat levels in the subject’s blood and improve insulin resistance.
 Werner discloses that the said formulations reduce acidification in a subject.
 Grundy teach that high levels of triglyceride, especially of those exceeding 150 mg/dL is an important marker of a subject suffering from metabolic syndrome.
 Abe teaches administration of a food composition comprising sodium citrate, potassium citrate and citric acid to a subject in need of decreasing the concentration of uremic substance in blood because the said composition acts as an alkalinizing agent.
 Thus, one of ordinary skill in the art having possession of the said references would have recognized that hypertriglyceridemia as disclosed by Grundy is a common occurrence in subjects with metabolic syndrome and that a composition comprising one or more citrates would be effective in treating metabolic syndrome symptoms in a subject.
 Additionally, one of ordinary skill in the art would have recognized that a subject with metabolic syndrome has acidic body fluids and that alkalizing agents including citrates and sodium bicarbonates would be effective.
 As such one of ordinary skill in the art would have been motivated to have implemented the citrate and/or alkalizing agents of Werner and Abe for all subjects needing a treatment for metabolic syndrome would have also recognized that the triglyceride levels have reduced.

 The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.